rooseveltsf/roosevelt-blog/content/2019-12-07-be-the-hero.md

 ---
-date: 2020-07-07 17:01:30
+date: 2019-12-07 17:01:30
-title: DefVision
+title: Be The Hero
-description: Aqui está a descrição do DefVision.
+description: Aqui está a descrição do Be The Hero.
-tag: df
+tag: BTH
-background: '#3BFB5A'
+background: '#3B93FB'
 ---

 # Lorem ipsum